 - Clipping indicator

 - Optional: AGC with Step-down und Step-up (Note: I decided to skip this point)

 The protocol is RS232 with 3,3V level at 2400 baud 8n1.
 Marcus Wolschon has already decoded most parts of the protocol.
 For further details please see his blog.

 |Button||Byte 1||Byte 2|

 |Line 2 green||0x40|

 Before H4n will reacts on commands from a remote control a registration sequence is needed.

 Controlling the camera (Canon 60D)

 The easiest way to control the camera is through a IR remote control.
-The protocol is simple and available in the internet.
-The good with IR is - it works for other canon cameras (e.g. ti rebel / D500) too.
+The protocol is simple and available at doc-diy.net.
+The good with IR is - it works for other canon cameras (i.e. ti rebel / D500) too.

 Creating the Circuit